 - Bring change and laundry supplies if you want to use the machines.

 - The rooms at Ohio Northern are set up as either doubles or quads.
 Each person has a separate sleeping room with a door.
 There is one bathroom for every two sleeping rooms.
 There is a small kitchen area and a small living room with a sofa.

 What do I need to bring and how will that get to Ohio Northern?

 - Bring a change of clothes for Saturday evening including footwear; your riding clothes for Sunday; and your toiletries.
-The college provides the bed, a set of linens including towels, and a small bar of soap.
+Young’s Ice Cream Charity Bike Tour provides the bed, a set of linens including towels, and a small bar of soap.